What is Morton’s neuroma?

 - Pressuring the ball of the foot while running during certain sports.

 - Wearing shoes that prioritize style over support.

 What are the symptoms of Morton’s neuroma?

-- A sharp or stinging pain between the toes when standing or walking.
+- Sharp, stinging or burning pain between the toes when you stand or walk.